-- b) To monitor progress on specific Council level KPI/KPTs relevant to the experience of students, and to report on this to SPRC as required. - c) To consider university-wide projects and initiatives from a student experience perspective, considering the impact upon different cohorts. - d) To ensure the voices of students from all backgrounds and experiences are heard and acknowledged. - e) To assure itself, and Council, that appropriate channels of communication between USSU and the Executive are in good working order. - f) To assure itself, and Council, that an appropriate governance structure is in place for all student fora. - g) To assure itself, and Council, that due regard is being given to ensuring all students are receiving value for money from the University.
+- (d) To ensure the voices of students from all backgrounds and experiences are heard and acknowledged. - (e) To assure itself, and Council, that appropriate channels of communication between USSU and the Executive are in good working order. - (f) To assure itself, and Council, that an appropriate governance structure is in place for all student fora. - (g) To assure itself, and Council, that due regard is being given to ensuring all students are receiving value for money from the University.
 To make recommendations to Chair's Committee and/or SPRC for consideration alongside other priorities.

 - Chair (independent member of Council, preferably an alumni)

 - At least two other independent member of Council

-- President of the Students' Union
+- Students' Union Council Representative

 - Student member of Council

 - One staff member of Council

 - Vice-Chancellor